Virginia Highlands Community College Faculty & Staff Manual

 3. Contracts shall be prepared for administrators based on evaluation conferences held in the previous spring or fall semesters for new administrators.

 4. Contingency conditions for promotions must be submitted to the Ad Hoc Appointment Committee by March 1 of each year.
-See Contingency Promotions .
+See Contingency Promotions.

 5. Administrators should submit reports and employee rebuttals to the Vice President of Instruction and Student Services and the President by June 1.

-First-year Faculty/Administrators
+3.7.1.7.0 First-year Non-Teaching Faculty/Administrators

 First-year faculty/administrators will be evaluated during both Fall and Spring Semesters and the following exceptions: the evaluation procedure shall be the same as that for other faculty/administrators with the following exceptions: